Tuesday 7 November 2023

 See more on Gov.ie pages under the heading Submissions: https://www.gov.ie/en/consultation/3b001-green-paper-on-disability-reform-a-public-consultation-to-reform-disability-payments-in-ireland/#public-consultation-events

-The intro part to the Gov.ie page about the public consultation has not been updated yet so we have sought confirmation, however, other people have received emails from the Disability and Carers' Policy Unit of the Dept of Social Protection confirming the extension to March 15th 2024.
+The introduction part to the Gov.ie page about the public consultation has not been updated yet so we have sought confirmation, however, other people have received emails from the Disability and Carers' Policy Unit of the Dept of Social Protection confirming the extension to March 15th 2024.

 Thank you all for your support on this important matter.